 The registers were first microfilmed during 1981; archival processing of the entire series was completed during 1989 by J. Brent Brinkerhoff.
 Page 188 of Volume A was missed in the original filming and was spliced to the beginning of reel 2 in 1991.
 Originals are kept by the Inmate Records Office at the Utah State Prison.
 Current retention is 5 years in the office and in the Record Center for 10 years.
 At that point the registers are ready to transfer to archives.

-Indexes: Name indexes are available for books B, E, and C on reel 1.
+Indexes: Name indexes are available for books B, D, and E on reel 1.

 - Criminal investigation--Utah.